phrb/intro-cuda-infieri/README.md

-## Introdução à Programação de GPUs com a Plataforma CUDA
+## Introduction to GPU Programming using the CUDA Platform

 Este repositório contém uma apresentação e recursos sobre programação com a Plataforma CUDA.

+This repository contains a presentation and resources to help teaching GPU Programming with the CUDA Platform.

 ##### ./src

-Contém:
+Contents:

-- Um *ipython notebook* com implementações da função de Mandelbrot em CUDA Python
+- An *ipython notebook* with a CUDA Python Mandelbrot implementation
-- Exemplos de código em CUDA C, fornecidos pela NVIDIA
+- CUDA C samples, provided by NVIDIA
-- Exemplos usando *nvprof* e *cuda-memcheck*
+- Examples using *nvprof* and *cuda-memcheck*

 ##### ./pdf

-Contém:
+Contents:

-- *Slides* usados nas apresentações
+- *Slides* used in the presentations

-Clique [aqui](https://github.com/phrb/intro-cuda-tex) para ir ao repositório com o código fonte das apresentações.
+- NVIDIA's Pascal architecture *whitepaper*

+Click [here](https://github.com/phrb/intro-cuda-tex) for the presentation's source code.